voces/webcraft/README.md

 ### Usage ###

 A local deployment of WebCraft is not necessary for clients, as they are expected to use a centralized or privately hosted copy on any webserver.
-However, a local deployment can be done so as to increase load times, specifically for any large files such as textures and models.
+However, a local deployment can be done so as to increase load speed, specifically for any large files such as textures and models.

 To run it locally, simply placed the entire directory in a webserver.
 The project does not require PHP or any server-side processing.
-To project must be hosted by a webserver due to same-origin policy issues.
+The project must be hosted by a webserver due to same-origin policy issues.